Every man wants a chiseled chest, and every woman dreams of firm breasts without surgery.

 In addition to the fact that you will strengthen the upper body, by regularly doing clapping push-ups you will also burn calories, thus reducing body fat and improving cardiovascular fitness since high-intensity activities can cause body composition improvements.

-This is a very advanced move, and it is important to take care of your wrists to avoid injury.
+This is a very advanced move that requires a lot of explosive power and strength.
+While you're doing the movement, it's important to take care of your wrists to avoid injury.

 13. Floating Plank